A Blog by Scott Isaacs

 Anyway, in place of AdSense, I’ve decided to post jobs from karmaONE, a service for referring people to open positions.
 You can read all about it here on their site.
 The service is currently in BETA, and, as you can see, most of the jobs are currently located in the San Francisco area.
 If you are a recruiter in the Wisconsin area, check out karmaONE — you can help to make this list more relevant.
 I might end up getting some money, but you’ll end up with a good candidate.

 In the end, though, as much as I’d like extra money for doing pratcially nothing, I decided that I’d rather my “practically nothing” at least possibly help someone find a job.
+While making money would be nice, the satisfaction of potentially helping someone land a job outweighs the financial gain for me, even though there are other ways I could make money, like working with the Best Futures Brokers UK.

 For those that care, I’m actually using OpenGUI’s Feed2JS service to display these links.
 What can I say — I’m too lazy to write my own RSS display module for CommunityServer.